Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/pings/custom.md

 - `include_client_id` (required): A boolean indicating whether to include the `client_id` in the [`client_info` section](pings.md#The-client_info-section)).

-For example, to define a custom ping specifically for search information:
+For example, to define a custom ping called `search` specifically for search
+information:

 ```YAML
 search: